 P.S.
 Dutch 4-3-3 High Pressure Defending is a video series focused on developing the discipline, concentration and decision making needed to defend with high pressure effectively.
 It features a complete coaching session you can use to improve your team’s defending in the final third so they can win the ball in advanced positions and grab more goals in the final minutes.

 P.P.S If you are not 100% satisfied with the quality of the soccer coaching resources in Dutch 4-3-3 High Pressure Defending within six months then we will refund your purchase in full, no questions asked.

 One last thing.
-If you are a subscriber to the WCC Video Library, these videos are included as part of your subscription so there is no need to purchase them here.
-Just log in to the WCC Video Library and do a Keyword search for “Koolman”.
+If you are an Elite Member, these videos are included as part of your Membership so there is no need to purchase them here.
+Just log in to the WCC TC and click the Video Library and do a Keyword search for “Koolman”.
 If you are not a subscriber to the WCC Video Library, check it out here as you can have access to these videos and hundreds of others for one low price instead of paying separately for each set of videos.